NJIT-WIS/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/epic_infra_as_code.md

 ## Stories
 * [Quickly provision and configure new environments for development, testing, and production](stories/story_provision.md)
 * [Able to audit and manage all infrastructure changes to ensure the security and compliance of the website](stories/story_audit.md)
-## Test plan
-Ensure consent when collecting data
-* Check if website has cookie banner